Except for FullWeight Black, Batch 5 Fabric is now being made into garments.

 COVID-19 has made things really crazy with Batch 5.

-The Factory8 tailors continue to work on Batch 5 FullWeight Lynx garments, and have begun working on FullWeight Duff and Drab (both Mid- and FullWeight) by April 16th.
+The Factory8 tailors continue to work on garments made from Batch 5 Fabrics in FullWeight Lynx, FullWeight Duff and Drab (both Mid- and FullWeight).
+As of today I should be picking up some of those Duff and Lynx Anoraks on May 22.
 Sorry for all these delays and THANKS AGAIN for your patience.

 The last component of Batch 5 is FullWeight Black Fabric.
 American Woolen spun some Black Yarn for us, enough to make about 100 garments, but Debby felt the color was not dark enough.
 So this Yarn is about to be re-dyed ...